NLnetLabs/routinator/doc/manual/source/installation.rst

 Docker.
 Packages and Docker images are currently available for the ``amd64``/``x86_64`` architecture only.

-If you have specific preferences or requirements, you can also build Routinator using Cargo, Rust's build system and package manager.
+You can also build Routinator from the source code using Cargo, Rust's build system and package manager.
 Cargo lets you to run Routinator on almost any operating system and CPU architecture.
 Refer to the :doc:`building` section to get started.

 .. tabs::

    .. group-tab:: Debian

-       Our software package repository has binary packages available for Debian 9 (stretch), 10 (buster) and 11 (bullseye).
+       The NLnet Labs software package repository has binary packages available for Debian 9 (stretch), 10 (buster) and 11 (bullseye).

        First update the :program:`apt` package index: